adjust/dev-docs/docs/ios/index.md

 ## 5. Configure the Adjust SDK

-Once you've added your config object and initialization logic, you can configure the Adjust SDK to measure different parts of your app.
-Check out the guides for the SDK's configuration features and measurement features to set up exactly what you want to measure.
+Once you've added your config object and initialization logic, you can configure the Adjust SDK to record information about different parts of your app.
+Check out the guides for the SDK's configuration features and recording features to set up exactly what you want to record.

 ## 6. Test the Adjust SDK

-Now that you've configured the Adjust SDK to measure your app, it's time to test it.
+Now that you've configured the Adjust SDK to record information about your app, it's time to test it.
 Adjust offers a [testing console](https://help.adjust.com/en/article/testing-console) and a [Device API](https://help.adjust.com/en/article/device-api) to help you test your app.

 Follow the [testing guide](https://help.adjust.com/en/article/test-the-adjust-sdk) to make sure Adjust receives the expected values back from your app.